 MP for Glasgow West

-Declared financial interest: one overseas visit.
+Declared financial interests include one overseas visit.

 Generated 21 February 2026